Laying cables and pipes on public land

 General Regulation on Underground Infrastructure (AVOI)

-The AVOI applies to the construction, maintenance, and removal of cables or pipes for networks in or on public land.
-This applies insofar as the municipality manages or owns this land or has coordination obligations in accordance with the Obstructions Act and Private Law and/or Telecommunications Act.
+The AVOI applies to the installation, maintenance, and removal of cables or conduits for utility networks in or on public lands.
+This applies to the extent that the municipality manages, owns, or has coordination obligations regarding such lands in accordance with the Act on Obstacles under Private Law and/or the Telecommunications Act.

-On the one hand, the AVOI fulfills the municipality's legal obligation to draw up a Telecommunications Ordinance.
-On the other hand, it provides for local policy that also concerns other networks of cables and pipes (utility services).
+On the one hand, the AVOI fulfills the municipality’s legal obligation to draft a Telecommunications Ordinance.
+On the other hand, it establishes local policies that also cover other cable and pipeline networks (utility networks).

-Handbook Cables and Pipelines West Maas and Waal
+Handbook Cables and Pipelines West Maas en Waal

-This manual contains the standard provisions for removing the trench pavement, digging, filling, and compacting trenches, and laying underground infrastructure, etc., in land owned or managed by our municipality.
+This manual sets out the standard provisions for excavating trenches, backfilling and compacting trenches, and installing underground infrastructure on land owned or managed by our municipality.

 What should I do?

-To submit a notification, apply for a permit or consent decision, or report the start or completion of work, you must use the MOOR internet application .
+To file a report, apply for a permit or approval, or notify us of the start or completion of work, you must use the MOOR online application at .

 Term

 The municipality will make a decision on your application within 8 weeks.
-The period may be extended once by 8 weeks.
+This period may be extended once by 8 weeks.

-You may object to the decision regarding your application within 6 weeks of the date on which the decision was sent.
+You may file an appeal against the decision regarding your application within 6 weeks of the date the decision was sent.

 Additional information

-More information can be found at the Cables and Pipes Information Center (KLIC).
+For more information, please visit the Cables and Pipelines Information Center (KLIC).
 KLIC is part of the Land Registry.